DucAudi/smart_home/README.md

 ## How to start project
- * You must Downloadc or lone the project : https://github.com/DucAudi/smart_home.git
+ * You must Download or clone the project : https://github.com/DucAudi/smart_home.git
  * open the project then run command "npm install "

 # ------- Clients --------
  1. Open Terminal run command " cd smart-home-app"